semlix/semlix/docs/source/glossary.rst

     Forward index
-        A table listing every document and the words that appear in the document.
-        Whoosh lets you store *term vectors* that are a kind of forward index.
+        A table listing every document and the words that appear in the document. semlix lets you store *term vectors* that are a kind of forward index.

     Indexing
         The process of examining documents in the corpus and adding them to the